composewell/packcheck/README.md

 --------------------------------------------------
-RESOLVER                : Stack resolver to use for stack or cabal builds GHCVER                  : [a.b.c] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version prefix for cabal builds GHC_OPTIONS             : Specify GHC options to use SDIST_OPTIONS           : Arguments to stack sdist (e.g. --pvp-bounds) TEST_INSTALL            : [y] DESTRUCTIVE!
-Install the package after building (force install with cabal) DISABLE_BENCH           : [y] Do not build benchmarks, default is to build but not run PATH                    : [path] Set PATH explicitly for predictable builds
+RESOLVER                : Stack resolver to use for stack or cabal builds GHCVER                  : [a.b.c] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use STACKVER                : [a.b.c.d] Stack version (prefix) to use GHC_OPTIONS             : Specify GHC options to use SDIST_OPTIONS           : Arguments to stack/cabal sdist command (e.g. --pvp-bounds) DISABLE_SDIST_BUILD     : Do not build from source distribution DISABLE_BENCH           : [y] Do not build benchmarks, default is to build but not run PATH                    : [path] Set PATH explicitly for predictable builds TEST_INSTALL            : [y] DESTRUCTIVE!
+Install the package after building (force install with cabal)

 --------------------------------------------------
 Advanced stack build parameters or env variables
 --------------------------------------------------
-STACK_YAML              : Alternative stack config file to use STACK_UPGRADE           : DESTRUCTIVE!
-Upgrades stack to latest version STACK_OPTIONS           : Provide additional stack global options (e.g. -v) STACK_BUILD_OPTIONS     : Override the default stack build command options
+STACK_YAML              : Alternative stack config, cannot be a path, just the file name STACK_OPTIONS           : Provide additional stack global options (e.g. -v) STACK_BUILD_OPTIONS     : Override the default stack build command options STACK_UPGRADE           : DESTRUCTIVE!
+Upgrades stack to latest version

 --------------------------------------------------
 Advanced cabal build parameters or env variables
 --------------------------------------------------
-CABAL_USE_STACK_SDIST   : [y] Use stack sdist (to use --pvp-bounds) CABAL_CONFIGURE_OPTIONS : Override the default cabal configure options CABAL_NO_SANDBOX        : [y] DESTRUCTIVE!
+CABAL_USE_STACK_SDIST   : [y] Use stack sdist (to use --pvp-bounds) CABAL_CONFIGURE_OPTIONS : Override the default cabal configure options CABAL_CHECK_RELAX       : [y] Do not fail if cabal check fails on the package.
+CABAL_NO_SANDBOX        : [y] DESTRUCTIVE!
 Clobber (force install) global cabal ghc package db CABAL_HACKAGE_MIRROR    : [y] DESTRUCTIVE!
 Specify an alternative mirror, will modify the cabal user config file.
 CABAL_REINIT_CONFIG     : [y] DESTRUCTIVE!
-Remove old cabal config to avoid any config incompatibility issues CABAL_CHECK_RELAX       : [y] Do not fail if cabal check fails on the package.
+Remove old cabal config to avoid any config incompatibility issues

 --------------------------------------------------
 Coverage related parameters or env variables